-Applied Mathematics is concerned with the development of mathematical models and techniques, both classical (e.g., calculus) and modern (e.g., discrete optimisation), with application to the solution of problems in the physical, biological and social sciences, engineering, medicine and computer science.
+Applied Mathematics is concerned with the development of mathematical models and techniques, both classical (such as calculus) and modern (such as discrete optimisation), with application to the solution of problems in the physical, biological and social sciences, engineering, medicine and computer science.
 The School has particular expertise in the general fields of astrophysics, relativity, engineering mathematics, biological sciences and earth sciences.
 Computer algebra and computational techniques are of considerable interest to Applied Mathematics and units are offered reflecting this.